Goswin and the rest hurry out of the room, following Thomasson as he gives instructions how he was going to smuggle them out of this village.

 ” It’s not poisonous.”
 Uncle Robert responded,” It doesn’t even taste good.”
 Then, changing the subject, he asked,” What happened at the Meeting Hall?”

-Goswin’s shoulders wilted a little, and he answered,” I’m agent, that’s a good thing.”
+Goswin’s shoulders wilted a little, and he answered,” I was promoted to be agent, that’s a good thing.”

 Uncle Robert noticed his tone stated the opposite of what he said. ” Then, what’s wrong?”